kjmears/kjmears.github.io/_posts/2017-01-25-discovering-charts.markdown

 ---
 layout: blog
-title: "Discovering and designing charts"
+title: "Designing charts to learn about designing charts"
 date: "2017-01-25"
 tags: data
 category: blog
-published: false
+published: true
-meta: "Learning some more about designing charts"
+meta: "Learning some more about designing charts with Adobe Illustrator and Google Sheets"
 ---

 In my previous blog post I explained how I've been logging my film watching with a google spreadsheet hooked up to some simple tools, now I'll describe how I took that info and turned it into a visually appealing chart.